ITE-ALIVE/.github/profile/README.md

 MACS's core feature is its AI-driven chat interface, where users can communicate with their smart devices as if they were chatting with intelligent assistants.
 The system uses Large Language Models (LLMs) to interpret user instructions, coordinate device actions, and generate optimal execution plans.
 This approach enables complex scenario handling, such as sudden  environment changes, by intelligently managing multiple devices simultaneously.
 By integrating AI-driven control and user-friendly interfaces, MACS aims to offer a more adaptive and efficient smart home experience, representing a significant advancement in home automation technology.

+Our team is going to set research topic as "Dialog State Tracking", "ICL-DST(In-Context Learning for Dialogue State Tracking)".
+We implement our chat service using this methodology.

 **Datasets** <br/>
 TBD
 <br/>